-Student has hands on experience working on a specific approved topic or in an approved internship within the entertainment industry in order to give practical experience in what they have learned in one of the listed prerequisite courses.
+This course provides student with hands on experience working on a specific approved topic or in an approved internship within the entertainment industry.

 82 Field Work II - Broadcasting ‡(2) CSU

 Prerequisite: Brdcstg 10, 25, 46, Cinema 101, 111, or Mediart 101 with a grade of C or better.